Frequently Asked Questions

 - Study rooms and exam proctoring are available.

-- Public meeting room reservations for groups of 24 or fewer.
+- Public meeting rooms are available.
 Meeting room application must be on file and the room booked in advance.
-More details can be found here .

 - We are offering a mix of virtual, outdoor, and in-person programs!
 See our calendar for upcoming events.